Schools and other educational establishments

 £300 for a full day booking of up to 8 sessions/4 hours workshop time.

-I have full CRB/DBS clearance, and Public Liability Insurance.
+I have full CRB/DBS clearance, and £5 Million Public Liability Insurance.
 Certificates can be provided on request.

 To enquire about my storytelling in schools and Universities, please contact me and I will happily discuss your requirements.